 The common or natural pH of the human body is 7.4.

 It is good to know more about this because several diseases are traced to having an unbalanced pH level.

-7. Sea Kelp Could Treat Hepatitis C
+7. This Seaweed May Treat Hepatitis C

-Patients who were treated with fucoidan, which is found in sea kelp were found to have lower HCV RNA levels compared before the treatment.
+Patients who were treated with fucoidan, which is found in sea kelp, were found to have lower HCV RNA levels compared to before the treatment.

 8. May Help Reduce Blood Cholesterol Levels